-Since 2016, when the Junior League of San Jose (JLSJ) implemented an issue-based community impact program with transitional age foster youth (TAY) as our community focus area, we have forged strategic partnerships with key organizations such as the Foster Youth Action Aligned Network (FYAAN), Pivotal, the Hub, Child Advocates of SIlicon Valley, First Place for Youth, Santa Clara County, and other foster-youth focused organizations.
+Since 2016, when the Junior League of San Jose (JLSJ) implemented an issue-based community impact program with transitional age foster youth (TAY) as our community focus area, we have forged strategic partnerships with key organizations such as Pivotal, the Hub, Child Advocates of Silicon Valley, First Place for Youth, Santa Clara County, and other foster-youth focused and government organizations.
 We are specifically committed to helping foster youth successfully transition out of foster care.
 In Santa Clara County, there are about 500 foster youth ages 16-21, who suffer extreme hardship and lack of resources leading to:

 - 70% not earning a high school diploma